mjo22/cryojax/CONTRIBUTING.md

 Contributions to this repository are welcome and greatly appreciated!
 I would love for this package to grow and be supported by a larger community.
-This project is open-source under the MIT License and welcomes contributions in the form of bug reports, feature requests, and pull requests.
+This project is open-source under the GNU GPL-3.0 License and welcomes contributions in the form of bug reports, feature requests, and pull requests.

 ## How to report a bug